expression

 On retrieval, if the record does not contain the key, then null

 will be returned.
-On storage, it fails if the record is immutable.
+On storage, it disrupts if the record is immutable.
 On storage to a mutable array, if the key

-is not a number or if the key violates the bounds of the array, or if the key is not the correct type, then it fails.
+is not a number or if the key violates the bounds of the array, or if the key is not the correct type, then it disrupts.

 argument_list